ryanstevens/pipe_/README.md

 pipe-map
 ========

-Crazy small utility to pipe in stream and transform each line on the fly
+Crazy small CLI utility to pipe in a stream and transform each line on the fly

 Specify a string as parameter "-m" and that expression will be evaluted and returned to standard out.